Beyond the Sea (Black Mirror): Filming

-NASA's first space station, Skylab, was manned in 1973 and 1974.
+NASA's first space station, Skylab, was crewed in 1973 and 1974.
 It was an influence in the design for "Beyond the Sea".

 After rehearsals in London, three weeks of filming was done in Whitstable, England, in the summer 2022 heatwaves.
 To represent Cliff's rural American house, the production used a house in Whitstable designed by a homesick American.
 They let the grass grow to give it an "untouched feeling", added a barn, and redesigned the interior to fit the 1960s.
 Filming for David and Lana's shopping trip took place at Rye, East Sussex, England.

 The spaceship's interior was built in Twickenham, London—on the same soundstage where the Beatles recorded "Get Back" (1969).
 It was designed with NASA's Skylab in mind, which was launched in 1973.
 Kramer also took inspiration from the film 2001: A Space Odyssey (1968), but avoided the "flashing buttons and blinking lights" used in futuristic fiction of the era.
 According to Hartnett, it was designed to be "a little too small", so his height of 6 ft 3 in meant that he struggled to get through doorways.
 This brought claustrophobia to the atmosphere.

 Three nights of filming took place in Valencia, Spain, where a midcentury home was used for David's residence.
 According to Kramer, the house was built around a swimming pool and incorporated period details.
 Walls were added to change its layout and furniture was replaced.
 Kramer said the design had to be "very serious so that the drama pays off".
 Red tiling was replaced by a cream carpet to heighten the "off place" aura of the intruders and the effect of the red hue during the violence.
 Hartnett said the scene where David's family are killed was filmed "at the end of a very long night", time-limited, and emotional for him as a parent.